 OBJECTIVE: to reduce further the amount of waste being transferred to landfill sites and increase the proportion of waste which is reused and recycled.

-The Commission's Discussion Papers, Reports and other publications are published by TSO Scotland.
-During 2008 we achieved the aim of introducing recycled paper for our publications: for the covers we now use Revive 75 (75% recycled) with no lamination, and for the text we use Revive Offset 100 which is manufactured from 100% post consumer waste pulp bleached using a chlorine free process.
-Both papers have FSC, ISO 14001 and ISO 9706 accreditation.
-For the text of our Annual Reports we achieved our aim to start using 75% recycled paper (the highest percentage suitable for reproducing high quality photographs) in 2009-10.
-We have also achieved our aim to start using recycled paper for our printed stationery whenever possible.
+The Commission's Discussion Papers, Reports and other publications are currently published by TSO.
+We introduced recycled paper for our publications some years ago: for the covers we now use 75% recycled paper and for the text we use 100% recycled paper manufactured from post consumer waste pulp bleached using a chlorine free process.
+The papers have FSC, ISO 14001 and ISO 9706 accreditation.
+For the text of our Annual Reports we use 75% recycled paper (the highest percentage suitable for reproducing high quality photographs).
+We also use recycled paper for our printed stationery whenever possible.

 Paper carries a cost both in terms of purchasing and disposal that can be minimised through reduction in use, re-use and recycling.
 We will aim to reduce significantly the cost and amount of paper being used by following standard conservation guidelines in our day to day work.
 In particular we will:

 - ensure photocopying is produced double-sided and on recycled paper whenever possible.

 - use double-sided printing where possible and reuse paper for single-sided printing where feasible.

 - reduce printing orders for publications by periodically reviewing core distribution lists and by regularly up-dating databases.
 The major review which we carried out in 2012 resulted in significant reductions in 2012-13.

 - produce printed stationery in-house to reduce wastage by tailoring volume more closely to need.

 - use electronic communication where possible to reduce printing and refrain from printing unless absolutely necessary.